“It Takes a Village” Single Parents Group

 The Ranchlands community association would like to start a single parent support group and workshop program to help connect and unify the single parents households of our neighbourhood.
 Our intention is to help parents build support networks, make new friends and learn valuable skills that they can apply at home to help manage their everyday lives while also reminding them they are not alone in this journey.
 We will be looking at partnering with two different non-profits who will provide instructors that can teach parents about financial literacy for kids, meal planning and more.

 Our proposed structure would see parents meet for an hour and a half on a monthly basis at our community association building.
-Parents will meet in one room with coffee and snacks for a half hour of socialising, a half hour workshop and then a half hour of discussion.
-Meanwhile, the kids of participants will be in another room of the hall with childcare providers for socialising, play, crafts and snacks.
+Parents will meet in one room with coffee and snacks for a half hour of socializing, a half hour workshop and then a half hour of discussion.
+Meanwhile, the kids of participants will be in another room of the hall with childcare providers for socializing, play, crafts and snacks.
 We would love to start with 20 parent participants (which is only about 0.05% of our single parent families) for this pilot project and if it is well received, we can look at expanding in the future.
 This program would be completely free to attend so our funding request is to contract childcare services as well as activities for the children.

 We have already started planning future expansions to the program, including a free children's clothing swap and hair styling lessons for single dads with daughters.